 The reason for this devotion is obvious from the first taste.
 These cookies are distinctive and wonderfully flavored--and they look, smell and taste like Christmas!

-Twenty years ago, my husband and I were newcomers to Washington State.
+Twenty years ago, I was a newcomer to Washington State.
 With so many friends in other parts of the USA, I wanted to share some of the tastes of our new home.
 Result: this original recipe, now my holiday specialty.